lmarschall/PythonGoogleTTSClient/README.md

 ## Usage
 - Open cmd in the project folder
+- Activate the created virtual environment
-- enter "python main.py"
+- Enter "python main.py"
-- choose one of the following options
+- Choose one of the following options

 ## Options
 1. List the avaible voices: Prints all the voices avaible in the Google Text to Speech API